emacs-berlin/emacs-berlin.org/index.md

 # February meetup

-Next meetup will be on February 22nd.
+Next meetup will be on Wednedsday February 22nd.

-“Paredit in Spacemacs” — by Paulus.
-There's been increasing interest in Spacemacs, and if you're doing any kind of Lisp programming then Paredit is a must have.
-Paulus will show us how to combine the two.
+“Structural Editing with Paredit” — by Paulus.

+“Emacs and Clojure — A Lispy Love Affair” — by Arne.

+“Using Emacs + CIDER When Doing High-performance GPU Computing.“ — by Dragan (lightning talk)

 “Awesome talk” — by ... you?